 Is it time to finally give your Grandpa's hand-me-down, saggy cotton long johns the boot and upgrade into the 21st century?
 A quality base layer is the kick-off point of having functional clothing set up for getting outside to play.
-Serving you from warm summer nights into the depths of winter, a base layer is a foundational piece of equipment for doing the things you love outdoors.
-A base layer's key function is to regulate your body temperature through a range of temperatures and intensity of activities by providing warmth, wicking sweat away from your body, and keeping you dry while being comfortable and allowing for ease of movement.
+From warm summer nights into the depths of winter, a base layer is a foundational piece of equipment for doing the things you love outdoors.
+The critical function of this piece of clothing is to regulate your body temperature through a range of temperatures and intensity of activities by providing warmth, wicking sweat away from your body, and keeping you dry while being comfortable and allowing for ease of movement.
 There's a lot to consider when choosing a base layer that will benefit you in your specific outdoor passions and lifestyle for years of adventures and everyday use.

-It is important to consider what activities, conditions, and intentions for use you have for a base layer and what you are willing to spend.
-From that point, you can get into the nitty-gritty of fabrics, weights, features, etc. Are you an athlete that pushes yourself in the harshest conditions on earth or do you need a base layer for walking your dog and shoveling snow in the middle of winter?
+It is important to consider what activities, conditions, and intentions for the use you have for a base layer and what you are willing to spend.
+From that point, you can get into the nitty-gritty of fabrics, weights, features, etc. Are you an athlete that pushes yourself in the harshest conditions on earth, or do you need something for walking your dog and shoveling snow in the middle of winter?
 The big considerations, outside of largely subjective ones like comfort and fit, are warmth, breathability, and durability.
-Do you need a base layer that will keep you warm through the icy grips of winter or do you need a base layer that will breathe when you're sucking wind and sweating like a dog pedaling up technical terrain on your mountain bike in the fall?
-Is durability an important quality, do plan on dragging your base layer up granite chimneys climbing in this as a shirt, or will it mostly live under an insulating shell for resort skiing?
+Do you need a layer that will keep you warm through the icy grips of winter, or do you need a more lightweight top that will breathe when you're sucking wind and sweating like a dog pedaling up technical terrain on your mountain bike in the fall?
+Is durability an important quality — do plan on dragging yourself up granite chimneys climbing in this as a shirt, or will it mostly live under an insulating shell for resort skiing?
 Again, we can't stress enough the importance of understanding how and for what you will be using a base layer.
 Determine that first.
 Moving from there, here are a few things that may help in your research process.

 Natural vs. Synthetic Fabric